Infant Lip/Tongue Tie Clinic

 6. Why is a CO2 Light Scalpel laser the best option?

 -In terms of different avenues that you can have a frenectomy done, we look at many factors.
 The CO2 laser vaporizes the liquid in the tissue at a certain size and depth that is specific to the tongue fold and cheek folds.
-We are able to do this quickly and without anesthetic, mitigating any adverse effects of drugs in our baby's system.
-If the baby's tongue is numb, they are not able to use it effectively post operative to breast feed.
+We are able to do this quickly and without anesthetic or minimal anesthetic, mitigating any adverse effects of drugs in our baby's system.
 When a baby has a release done in a hospital, it can be costly depending on your insurance plan.
 If you are on a high deductible plan, your out of pocket expense can be in the thousands by the time you pay for the operating room, recovery room, anesthesiologist fee and procedure fee.
 Research shows that a scissor frenectomy (hospital frenectomy) has increase incidence of bleeding and re-adherence.
 A diode laser can be used, but due to the wavelength it produces, the diode takes more time to fully cut through the tissue.
 It is not a great candidate for infants due to needing anesthetic and lack of strength to effectively get through the fibrous tissues.

 7. What does post-operative recovery look like?

 -This can range from minimal post operative discomfort to potentially needing infant formulated acetaminophen for a few days.
 The tissue of the mouth is different than other areas of our bodies and tends to heal quickly.
-The first few days the tissue may have a white appearance that will gradually turn pink.
-The tongue and cheeks will still have an attachment, it will just be in a more ideal position.
+The first few days the tissue may have a white appearance that will gradually turn pink over the next 2-3 weeks.

 4834 Socialville-Fosters Rd ste 30 c, Mason, OH 45040